jamsbury/UX-Portfolio/README.md

-# ux-portfolio
+# Justice's User Experience Design Portfolio
-My UX Portfolio
+This is my user experience design portfolio, thanks for checking it out.